EAST LONDON SINCE 2005

 One foot in an analogue world - the other in a digital version.

 As the paradox became more apparent, the physical and psychological cracks began to show - the pores of a generation opened, and the sweat of creative revolution began seeping through.
 Y2K.
-The world had dodged a bullet.
+The world dodged a digital bullet.
 Screens still flickered, street lights still blinked and crackled away, but no one was home.

 Meanwhile broken transistor amplifiers began collectively pumping out saw waves, 808 drum machine chips dropped broken beats and the kids began to find their footing.
 Swathes of people no longer divided by materialism and the individualist thinking of the previous decade, joined the liberation and unified experience of warehouse raves - merging into gurgling and sputtering of brand new forms of fashion music and art.

-Liberated by the unified experience of warehouse raves
+Liberated by the unified experience of warehouse raves.

 No longer separated by race, location or genres, the kids started emitting sonic and visual art - transforming the staleness of the previous century and slicing through the legacy of greed the previous decade had left in its wake.
 The city of London had changed, and so had its people.